“The moon is a stone and the sky is full of deadly hardware, but oh God, how beautiful anyway.” —Margaret Atwood

 James A. Reeves is a writer and designer.
-He's worked in gas stations, run a record label, was a partner at a design agency, and did a brief stint in law school before deciding he did not want a life of conflict.
+He's worked in gas stations, run a record label, was a partner at a design agency, and did a stint in law school before deciding he did not want a life of conflict.
 After traveling 50,000 miles along the back roads of America, his first book, The Road to Somewhere: An American Memoir, was published by W. W. Norton.
-His second book, The Manufactured History of Indianapolis, is a collection of myths and urban legends about the city.
+His second book, The Manufactured History of Indianapolis, is a collection of myths about the city.
 He is currently finishing his first novel, Static, a fable about a very loud god.

-His short stories have appeared in Vol. 1 Brooklyn and Heavy Feather Review, and his work has been exhibited in the Cooper Hewitt Smithsonian Design Museum, the Rubin Museum of Art, the Mint Museum, and the Annenberg Space for Photography.
-He frequently collaborates with the artist Candy Chang on installations that introduce new rituals into public space, most recently After the End, a critic’s pick in The New York Times.
+His stories have appeared in Vol. 1 Brooklyn and Heavy Feather Review, and his work has been exhibited in the Cooper Hewitt Smithsonian Design Museum, the Rubin Museum of Art, the Mint Museum, and the Annenberg Space for Photography.
+He frequently collaborates with the artist Candy Chang on installations that introduce new rituals into public space, including After the End, a critic’s pick in The New York Times.

-James has taught graduate and undergraduate courses in philosophy, the history of art, and the politics of design at Bard Early College, Pratt Institute, and Parsons School of Design, where he is an assistant professor.
+James has taught graduate and undergraduate courses in the history of art and the politics of design at Bard Early College, Pratt Institute, and Parsons School of Design, where he is an assistant professor.
 He was a 2022 Innovator-in-Residence at the American School in London, and he is the founder and creative director of Design/Context.

 He's lived and worked in New York City, Helsinki, Philadelphia, Lisbon, New Orleans, London, and Las Vegas before settling down for a while in Columbus, Ohio.